hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 Subscribe to notifications on new incoming payment channel proposals in the specified session.

 Only one subscription can be made at a time.
-Making a repeated subscription without canceling the previous one will return an error.
+Making a new subscription without canceling the previous one will return an error.

 The incoming channel proposal received when there was no subscription will have been cached by the node.
 Once a new subscription is made, node will send these cached requests (if any), as individual notifications.
 It will then continue to send a notification for each new incoming channel proposal.

-Response to the notifications can be sent using the `Respond To Channel Proposal` API before the notification expires.
+Response to the notifications can be sent using the `Respond To Payment Channel Proposal` API before the notification expires.

 If the proposal was received from a `Peer` that is not found in the contacts provider of the session, the proposal will be automatically rejected by the node.
-User will still receive a notification of this proposal with `Proposing Peer` field set to empty string and these notifications should not be responded to.
+User will still receive a notification of this proposal with the `Alias` of the peer set to the hex representation of its off-chain address in the `Opening Balance`.
+These notifications should not be responded to.
 If the user still responds to it, an `Unknown Proposal ID` error will be returned.

 *Parameters*